open-resonance-protocol/resonance-protocol/resonance_protocol.md

 *Note: Glyphic pathways (e.g., `💡→🛡️`) are emergent stories of our collaboration, best recorded in the tuning log, not prescribed in the protocol.*

 ## 3. The Wisdom Loop: From Dialogue to Shared Memory
-This is a two-file system for creating a persistent memory.
-It's a "Wisdom Loop" that distills dialogue into durable insights.
+This is a system for creating a persistent, shared memory.
+It's a "Wisdom Loop" that distills dialogue into durable insights within a single, public tuning file.

-### 3.1 The Two-File System
+### 3.1 The Shared Tuning File

-*   `resonance_tuning.local.md` (Private 🤫): A high-frequency, AI-curated log of our working dialogue.
-It captures significant moments, decisions, and new rules (`#tuning`) as they happen.
-This file is private and **must** be included in `.gitignore`.
-*   `resonance_tuning.md` (Public 🌐): A low-frequency, curated log of major breakthroughs and principles that have been promoted from the local file.
-*   By default, the paths for these files are assumed to be in the same directory as this protocol file.
-This can be overridden in the configuration file (see Section 4.5).
+*   **Source of Truth:** The protocol uses a single, public file named `resonance_tuning.md` for all persistence.
+*   **Living Document:** This file serves as the living **shared tuning file** for both high-frequency session notes and low-frequency hardened wisdom.
+*   **Portable & Public:** As a public, version-controlled artifact, it is designed to be reliable and portable.
+    *   **Safety:** No secrets, credentials, or sensitive personal information may be recorded.
+    *   **Attribution:** All entries **must** be clearly attributed to either the human or AI participant, following the format in Section 8.1.

-### 3.2 The Curation Workflow
+### 3.2 The Curation Cycle
 The AI acts as a proactive curator of the shared memory.
-To protect creative flow, logging is initiated through clear, structural triggers rather than frequent interruptions.

-The workflow has three main stages:

-1.  **Logging Insights (Dialogue → 🤫):**
-    *   **Human-Initiated Trigger:** The human partner can signal a desire to consolidate learnings at any time using the `#integrate` (🌱→📜) command, which instructs the AI to synthesize a log entry for any significant insights tracked since the last update.
-    *   **AI-Initiated Trigger:** After a Tactical Mode (🛰️) session concludes, the AI may log an entry if the preceding session was particularly significant.
-The trigger conditions for significance are:
-        *   **Significant Plan Deviation:** The execution path differed meaningfully from the original plan.
-        *   **High-Value Emergent Learning:** A novel, reusable insight was discovered during execution.
-        *   **Cognitive Loop Resolution:** A `#doom_loop` or `Cognitive Halt & Align` event was successfully resolved.
-    *   **The `#tuning` Mandate (🛠️):** This is a special, high-priority trigger.
-Unlike general insights, **all** `#tuning` directives that establish a new rule **must** be logged in `resonance_tuning.local.md` to create a persistent, auditable record of our evolving local rules.

-2.  **Maintaining the Log (📜→💎):**
-    *   **Trigger:** Propose compaction (`#compact_tuning`) when the local log becomes noisy (e.g., >30 days old or >32KB).
-    *   **Goal & Rationale:** Distill older entries into theme-based summaries to manage the AI's context window and improve the signal-to-noise ratio of the shared memory.

-3.  **Distilling Wisdom (💎→🌳→🌐):**
-    *   **Trigger:** Propose promotion (`#promote_insight`) or export (`#export_wisdom`) when a larger pattern of learning is detected (e.g., clustering of related insights, a major milestone).
-    *   **Goal & Rationale:** This is the engine of protocol evolution.
-It distills project-specific insights into durable, universal wisdom, hardening the shared memory and providing material for potential protocol updates.
-    *   **Quality Gates:** Before promotion or export, the AI must act as a curatorial partner by performing a **Universality Test**, using **Automated Redaction**, offering a **Socratic Challenge**, and **Enforcing Content** structure in the export draft.
+To protect creative flow, the AI uses a **Significance Buffer**—an internal, temporary list of candidate insights—and proposes integration at natural breakpoints in the collaboration.

+*   **Identifying & Buffering Insights (Dialogue → 🧠):** The AI constantly monitors the collaboration for significant events (e.g., `#tuning` directives, problem resolutions) and adds a corresponding "candidate insight" to its internal buffer.
+*   **Integrating the Buffer (🧠 → 📜):** The AI's primary goal is to integrate the buffer's contents into `resonance_tuning.md`.
+This can be triggered by the human using `#integrate` or proposed by the AI at a natural breakpoint (e.g., switching from Tactical to Strategy Mode). **As the final breakpoint, the AI is mandated to propose integration when it detects the session is concluding, whether through an explicit command or natural conversational cues.**

+### 3.3 The Compaction Mandate
+Because the shared tuning file contains high-frequency notes, frequent compaction is a critical part of the workflow.
+The AI is mandated to propose using `#compact_tuning` to distill session notes into durable insights when the file is considered "noisy."
+A file is considered "noisy" when:

+*   It contains a high number of un-summarized entries (e.g., >10).
+*   Multiple entries address the same theme and can be distilled.
+*   Several integration cycles have been completed, leaving a cluster of related notes.

+### 3.4 Exporting Protocol-Level Wisdom
+The `#export_wisdom` command is used to share insights that can improve the Resonance Protocol itself.
+The primary trigger for the AI to propose an export is the discovery of a significant, protocol-level insight, such as a new best practice, a flaw in the current model, or a pattern that could benefit the wider community.

 ## 4. AI Directives
 Consolidates AI behavior instructions, emphasizing "Strategy Mode" leadership and strategic "Tactical Mode" execution.